amaton/QueueSims/README.md

 Plista\Sub\ - subscriber component to get and observe one item from queue;
 Plista\Sub\Consumer - consumer component for different messages types;

-qsims.php - main simulation component to run, it runs infinitely turn by turn, on each turn we publish some amount of records to queue (from one to queueMax/5 = 1000/5 = 200) and runs some amount of subscribers, calculated with load balancer;
+qsims.php - main simulation component to run, it runs infinitely turn by turn (current highscore 55 000 iterations), on each turn we publish some amount of records to queue (from one to queueMax/5 = 1000/5 = 200) and runs some amount of subscribers, calculated with load balancer;

 To install component: